echiang73/Java/BlackJack/README.md

 * GitHub repository
 * GitHub Cloudspace JVM and deployment

-## Here is the preview of the web application:
+## Here is the preview of the application using terminal:

 ![](assets/blackjackGame.png "png")